john-cd/rust_howto/bk/drafts/categories/development-tools/other/code_verification.md

 - [MIRAI][mirai~repo]↗.
 - [`prusti`][prusti~website]↗ is an automated program verifier for Rust, based on the Viper infrastructure.
 It leverages Rust's strong type guarantees to simplify the specification and verification of Rust programs.
-- [Creusot][creusot~repo]↗ helps you prove your code is correct in an automated fashion.
+- [Creusot][creusot~repo]↗ helps prove that code is correct in an automated fashion.
 - [`crucible`][c~crucible~docs]↗{{hi:crucible}} (symbolic execution).

 ## Related Topics {#related-topics}